THE GRACE OF JESUS CHRIST

 His sovereignty never nullifies his moral attributes.

-His sovereignty never nullifies his precious promises.
+His sovereignty never nullifies his “precious promises.”

 His sovereignty never nullifies the glories of his name.

 And when you consider all the interconnected attributes of God, you will find peace in knowing that God is perfect in wisdom and just in all his actions.
-Praise God for a sovereign grace!
+Praise God for his sovereign grace!

 Conclusion

 (Illustration) Back when my children were about four and five years old I took them to the YMCA pool.
 They weren’t swimmers at that point, so I strapped a pair of swimmies around their arms.
 We played in the water and had a good time.
 When it was time to go I took a towel, dried off Davi and then started drying Kristen.
 The moment Davi got outside my arm’s reach he jumped back into the water . . . without his swimmies!
 He instantly sank to the bottom like lead weights were attached to him.
 He was completely submerged and unable to breathe.
-Without hesitation I jumped into the water and snatched him out.
+Without hesitation, I jumped into the water and snatched him out.

 I’ve thought back on that experience many times and it reminds me how our Heavenly Father has saved us.
 As sinners, we have sunk to the bottom of the ocean, shackled with the weight of sin.
 But God, rich in grace, wouldn’t let us drown.
 He sent his only begotten Son to rescue us.